thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

                  master     animate_menu_61
 ```

-When you were ready to publish your changes, you merge your local `animate_menu_61` branch into the local `master` branch.
-This adds all of the additional feature commits to the `master` branch.
+When you're ready to publish your changes, you first merge your local `animate_menu_61` branch into the local `master` branch.
+This adds the feature's commits into the `master` branch.

 ```text
               origin/master